Eagle Ford Group: Oil and natural gas production

+Paul Basinski, the geologist who helped discover the Eagle Ford basin, has been called "one of the fathers of fracking".

 Petrohawk drilled the first well to unconventionally produce gas from the Eagle Ford in 2008, in LaSalle County, Texas.
 Oil companies quickly extended the productive area, which stretches from the Texas-Mexico border in Webb and Maverick counties and extend 400 miles toward East Texas.
 The play is 50 miles wide and an average of 250 feet thick at a depth between 4000 and 12,000 feet.
 The shale contains a high amount of carbonate, which makes it brittle, and it is thus easier to use hydraulic fracturing to produce the oil or gas.

 The oil reserves in the Eagle Ford Shale Play were estimated in 2011 at 3 billion barrels.
-The U.S. Energy Information Administration estimated that the Eagle Ford held 50.2 trillion cubic feet of unproved, technically recoverable gas.
-The average well was estimated to produce 2.36 billion cubic feet of gas.
+The U.S. Energy Information Administration (EIA) estimated that the Eagle Ford held 50.2 trillion cubic feet (TCF) of unproved, technically recoverable gas.
+The average well was estimated to recover 2.36 billion cubic feet (BCF) of gas.

-In the first six months of 2013, the Eagle Ford produced 2.69 billion cubic feet of gas and 599,000 barrels of oil and condensate per day; the oil production represented an increase of 51% over the average for 2012.
-By the end of 2013, production had skyrocketed to over 1,000,000 BOE/day.
-As of 2013, Eagle Ford production extended into 24 counties in Texas.
-Analysts expect that $30 billion will be spent on further developing Eagle Ford in 2015.
-The large increase in tight oil production is one of the reasons behind the price drop in late 2014.
+In 2011, the Eagle Ford produced an average of 1.14 BCF/day of gas and 211,000 barrels/day of oil and condensate.
+In 2012, the Eagle Ford produced an average of 2.43 BCF/day of gas and 566,000 barrels/day of oil and condensate.
+By the end of 2013, production had skyrocketed to well over 1,000,000 BOE/day.
+In 2013, the Eagle Ford produced an average of 3.73 BCF/day of gas and 975,000 barrels/day of oil and condensate.
+In 2014, the Eagle Ford produced an average of 4.85 BCF/day of gas and 1,376,000 barrels/day of oil and condensate.

+The large increase in tight oil production from the Eagle Ford is one of factors that led to the oil price drop of late 2014.
+Total production peaked in March 2015 at 2.62 million BOE/day (1.625 million BO/day and 5.75 BCF/day).

-The oil and gas operations are visible on nighttime satellite photos of the United States, appearing as a diffuse bright patch about two hundred miles long, between the more concentrated lights of San Antonio, Corpus Christi, and neighboring cities.
+Eagle Ford production has occurred in 27 counties in Texas.
+The large area of oil and gas operations of the Eagle Ford are visible on nighttime satellite photos of the United States, appearing as a diffuse bright patch about two hundred miles long, between the more concentrated lights of San Antonio, Austin, Houston, Victoria, Corpus Christi, Laredo, and neighboring cities.